noUsernamesLef7/noUsernamesLef7.github.io/personal/rpgs/keeldurn/status.md

 Entered the dungeon on *April 14 at 13:15*

 ## Current Time
-Impossible to keep accurate time, but judging by sleep intervals it is *day 5*.
+It is impossible to keep accurate time, but judging by sleep intervals it is *day 8*.

 ## Base Camp Supplies
 [Supply Status Sheet](./supplies)